Participant Access Tokens

 To maintain security of your data, it is imperative that you never include your service token or private key in your client application code.
 To request a participant token from your client application without using your service token, you will need to set up an authenticator to act as an intermediary.

 Normally this authenticator will be part of your application layer, alongside whatever internal APIs your client app uses to get data and initiate actions.
 It could also be a stand-alone service.
 Either way, its purpose is to authenticate the user and then request a participant access token on their behalf.
-This token is then returned to the client app and passed along to the SDK to initialize a participant session.

 Obtaining a Participant Access Token